vvizard-/imintinvestors.com/content/article/20170919-whats-truly-secret.md

 - Sales predictions.
 - Actual sales.

 Some of these Imint might actually not know and are also likely changed and updated regularly.
-Others, like the usage of Vidhance in a model, might at some point after release not be a secrete but that does not mean that the customers wants it to be a general knowledge among their consumers as that will make it harder for them to switch away from using Vidhance in the future and therefore strengthen Imint's negotiation position.
+Others, like the usage of Vidhance in a model, might at some point after release not be a secret but that does not mean that the customers wants it to be a general knowledge among their consumers as that will make it harder for them to switch away from using Vidhance in the future and therefore strengthen Imint's negotiation position.

 ### Sales Volumes